kakashidota/docker-compose-dotnet-sql-template/README.md

 ## 🧑‍💻 About the Author

-👋 I'm Robin Kamo — YH Instructor, developer, and cloud educator.
+👋 I'm Robin Kamo — Senior DevOps Engineer, YH Instructor, developer, and cloud educator.
 This repo is part of my effort to support students and early-career developers in learning practical, modern cloud development skills.

 Follow along for more at [linkedin.com/in/robin-kamo](https://www.linkedin.com/in/robin-kamo)